 Discover how we support the defence and security of the UK.Discover more

 Our company operates from two main locations in Berkshire, less than ten miles apart – AWE Aldermaston and AWE Burghfield.
 It’s from here, and from additional facilities at Blacknest and Coulport, that we carry out essential work on behalf of the MOD – supporting the defence and security of the nation.
+We have over 5,000 employees working across our sites.

-We have around 4,500 staff and a similar number of contractors working across each of our locations.
 Our sites are undergoing a transformation with new facilities being built as part of our modernisation plan, ensuring that we have the facilities and infrastructure to support the deterrent programme.

 As the company's headquarters, AWE’s Aldermaston site covers approximately 750 acres.
 Once a wartime airfield, today Aldermaston is a centre of excellence housing advanced research, design and manufacturing facilities.AWE Aldermaston,